What is property tax?

 Bottom line

-Property taxes are one of the ongoing expenses of homeownership, like maintenance and repairs.
-Property taxes can be especially high in some areas of the country, so keep them in mind as you shop for a home and calculate how much you'll be paying for housing each month.
+Property taxes are an ongoing expense of homeownership, like maintenance and repairs.
+Property taxes can be especially high in some areas of the country, so keep that in mind as you shop for a home and calculate how much you'd pay for housing each month.

 You may qualify for some exemptions and deductions that could lower the amount of property taxes you pay each year.
 By understanding how taxes are levied where you live and whether you qualify for a break, you can make an informed decision before you purchase your next home.